oreitor/CalculateGPA/README.md

 # Calculate GPA

-This project related to GPA calculation at Yildiz Technical University and this can be done very easily.
+This project related to GPA calculation at Yildiz Technical University.
+It can be done very easily by following the steps below.
-- Upload excel document about the courses from Student Enrollment Info on USIS which is Student Information System at YTU.
+- Upload excel document about the courses from Student Enrollment Info on USIS which is Student Information System at Yildiz Technical University.
 - Rename this document to "export.xls".
 - Run to [CalculateGPA](https://github.com/oreitor/CalculateGPA/blob/master/CalculateGPA.py) code.